Sign Up

 Summary

-No matter what form of communication is used, it is important that all team members receive communication skills training.
-The providers should be aware of the type of communication that is being used and understand it so that they can respond appropriately.
-If every nurse uses SBAR communication, but a provider does not listen or cuts off the nurse, the communication is still not going to be effective.
-It is important to receive training and for leadership and management to also participate in and encourage good communication skills.
+Regardless of the form of communication used, all team members must receive training in effective communication skills.
+Providers should be aware of the type of communication being used and understand it, so they can respond appropriately.
+If every nurse uses SBAR communication, but a provider does not listen or interrupts the nurse, the communication is still unlikely to be effective.
+It is essential to receive training, and for leadership and management to participate in and encourage the development of good communication skills.

 Case Study

-“Hi doctor, I am calling about Mr. Abe. he started having chest pain five mins ago.
+“Hi, doctor, I am calling about Mr. Abe.
+He started having chest pain five minutes ago.
 He was eating lunch and started having chest pain.
-He did receive all his medication this morning including his blood pressure medication.
+He did receive all his medication this morning, including his blood pressure medication.
 He seems a little sweaty but does not have a fever.
 He just had surgery yesterday and was supposed to go home tomorrow.
 I am not sure what is going on.
 Do you have any orders?”

 Discussion